SyedMdAbuHaider/jamsync_web_advanced/README.md

 # 🎧 JamSync – Web Advanced

-> **Built with ❤️ by Haider, for Samiya – so we can vibe together, no matter the distance.**

 ---

 ## 🌟 About the Project

 **JamSync** is a **real-time collaborative music streaming web application**, handcrafted for a special purpose:
-To let me and my girlfriend, **Samiya**, listen to music together — perfectly in sync — even when we're apart.
+ listen to music together — perfectly in sync — even when we're apart.

-This isn't just a web app.
-It's our **digital music room** — a place where:
-- Every beat is a shared heartbeat,
-- Every pause is a smile,
-- And every song becomes **our memory**.

 ---